-Section 2 | ECHO's Internship Program
+2 | ECHO's Internship Program

-ECHO's Internship Program exists to assist college graduates preparing for serving in developing countries.
+ECHO's Internship Program exists to assist college graduates preparing for serving in developing countries and/or cross-cultural settings.
 This internship is designed to serve as a hands-on and academic training program in small-scale tropical agriculture.
-In addition, completion of the ECHO Internship will result in the receipt of a Graduate-level Certificate in Tropical Agricultural Development from Dallas International University.
+In addition, completion of the ECHO Internship will result in the receipt of a Graduate-level (13 credits) Certificate in Tropical Agricultural Development from Dallas International University.

-The International Agricultural Development worker needs to be prepared to creatively problem solve, listen to the local community, identify gaps and opportunities in the agricultural landscape, and intimately understand the factors that contribute to cultivating food.
-The ECHO Internship provides instruction in tropical agricultural knowledge, guiding participants through Agronomy, Horticultural Production, and Agricultural Systems.
-In addition, participants will learn how to apply this knowledge within communities through instruction in cross cultural training, multicultural teamwork, community development, and agricultural experimentation through distance learning courses with Dallas International University.
-The program capstone project is a comprehensive project in which Interns demonstrate their understanding and ability to apply agricultural knowledge to a key area of personal interest in the agricultural development field.
+The International Agricultural Development worker needs to be prepared to creatively problem solve, listen to, and learn from the local community, identify gaps and opportunities in the agricultural landscape, and intimately understand the factors that contribute to cultivating food.
+The ECHO Internship provides instruction and hands on learning in tropical agricultural knowledge by guiding the cohort through Agronomy, Horticultural Production, and Agricultural Systems.
+It also provides intentional learning related to Appropriate Technology (AT), Propagation/Nursery Management, and Seed Banking.
+In addition, participants will learn how to apply this knowledge within communities through instruction in cross cultural training, multicultural teamwork, community development, and agricultural experimentation through both ECHO staff and distance learning courses with Dallas International University.
+The program capstone project is a comprehensive project in which Interns reflect on their year and demonstrate their understanding and ability to apply agricultural knowledge to a key area of personal interest in the agricultural development field and/or area of potential service.